Kate Mara: Personal life

-In 2015, Mara began dating her Fantastic Four co-star Jamie Bell.
-In January 2017, the couple were engaged.
+Mara was in a relationship with Max Minghella between 2010 and 2014.
+In 2014, Mara had a brief relationship with future My Days of Mercy co-star Elliot Page before beginning a relationship with her Fantastic Four co-star Jamie Bell in 2015.
+In January 2017, the couple was engaged.
 On July 17, 2017, the couple announced that they had married.
 As a result, Mara became the stepmother to Bell's son from his marriage to Evan Rachel Wood.
 In May 2019, the couple's daughter was born.
 On November 17, 2022, Mara announced on Instagram that she had given birth to a son the week before.
 Mara lives in Los Angeles and Manhattan.

 Mara credits her vegan diet and regular workouts for keeping fit.
 "I'm a massive animal lover, too," she explained.
 "Being vegan has been so good for me.
 I never felt better."
 Mara is one of the faces of the Humane Society of the United States.
 In 2015, she was featured in one of their campaign videos to promote Meatless Monday.

 As a descendant of the owners of the New York Giants and Pittsburgh Steelers, Mara is a fan of both teams; she joked, "If I'm mad at my mom, I root for the Giants, and if I'm pissed at my dad, I root for the Steelers."
 This relationship contributed to her role in We Are Marshall.
 Mara has sung at both teams' games, and after missing the Steelers' 2006 victory at Super Bowl XL due to work, her contracts state she can attend if either team goes to the Super Bowl.
 She was in attendance for the Giants' victory in Super Bowl XLII, the Steelers' victory the next year in Super Bowl XLIII, and the Giants' victory in Super Bowl XLVI.